Sphecius grandis: Geographical distribution

 Western cicada killers are found at a higher altitude than most other Sphecius species and are sympatric with the species S. convallis and S. speciosus, even though S. grandis are on average found at higher altitudes than S. convallis.
 A study showed that the mean elevation for S. grandis was 755 m ± 23.3 m, compared with the lower results of S. speciosus (219 m ± 4.7 m), S. convallis (582 m ± 30.9 m) and S. hogardii (18 m ± 5 m).
 The species is Nearctic and Neotropical, found from Central America to the Western United States, in New Mexico, California and every state west of the Rocky Mountains, except Wyoming, as well as Kansas, Oklahoma and Nebraska.
 S. grandis is most commonly found in riparian zones.
 It has been observed in such places in Mexico as Baja California Norte, Baja California Sur, Coahuila, Nuevo Leon, Tamaulipas and Yucatán and also in Granada (Nicaragua), Guanacaste (Costa Rica) and Honduras.

 Interaction with humans

 Sphecius grandis wasps frequently interact with humans because of their tendency to make their nests in backyards, gardens and sidewalks.
 Pest control is mostly unneeded as they nest in areas with little to no vegetation, usually ignore people, and females are not aggressive, tending to save their venom for their cicada prey, but will sting if they are grabbed or stepped on.
 Despite their large size, being the largest wasp to inhabit California, their sting has been reported as being between merely numbing and sharp to moderate.
-Males, while smaller, are naturally more aggressive and less tolerant of disturbance.
+Males, while smaller, are more aggressive and less tolerant of disturbance.